Say goodbye to horrible habits that zap your energy

-Here are 10 habits you can quit today that will dramatically increase your energy and motivation, which you might not even realise you’re doing…
+Here are 10 habits you can quit today that’ll dramatically increase your energy and motivation:

 Not everything is going to be perfect.
 That is inevitable.
 There are times when perfection matters, but typically it does not.
 Therefore, do not let yourself become obsessed with perfection.
 It is draining.